Gear Reviews9 min read

 2. Safari Professional Nail Clippers

 How to use it: Trim small amounts at a 45-degree angle.
-For dogs with clear nails, cut just before the pink quick.
-For dogs with dark nails, trim small slivers until you see a chalky white ring — that means you're approaching the quick.
+If your dog has clear nails, stop just before the pink quick.
+For dark nails, trim tiny slivers.
+Stop when you see a chalky white ring in the center.
+That means you're near the quick.

-Pro tip: Keep styptic powder on hand (like Miracle Care Kwik Stop) in case you nick the quick.
+Pro tip: Keep styptic powder nearby (I use Miracle Care Kwik Stop) in case you nick the quick.
+It happens to the best of us.

 Best for: Small to large dogs